jni/ilovesymposia.com/posts/2019/10/01/introducing-napari-a-fast-n-dimensional-image-viewer-in-python.md

 By late summer/early fall, although internally napari was quite a mess, as tends to happen in new, fast-growing projects, functionally it was already impressive enough that Jeremy Freeman and Nick Sofroniew, from CZI's Computational Biology division, started paying close attention.
-Nick, who had had similar experiences to mine working with Python and nD images, soon fell in love with it, and literally could not wait for us to move it forward.
+Nick, who'd had similar experiences to mine working with Python and nD images, fell in love with it, and literally could not wait for us to move it forward.
 He took matters into his own hands.

 Initially, Nick brought some brilliant management to napari, instituting weekly meetings that he drove (and continues to drive) like a champion.
-Those meetings were critical to bring others into the loop, including Ahmet Can Solak, Kevin Yamauchi, Bryant Chunn, and Shannon Axelrod, who started to make pull requests to improve napari.
+Those meetings were critical to bringing others into the loop, including Ahmet Can Solak, Kevin Yamauchi, Bryant Chunn, and Shannon Axelrod, who started to make pull requests to improve napari.
 Pretty soon, though, Nick made his own pull request, and after that it was like seeing a racecar take off.
-No one has done more for napari than Nick, and Loïc and I owe him an enormous debt of gratitude for that.
+No one has done more for napari than Nick, and Loïc and I owe him an enormous debt of gratitude.

-Soon after that, the [StarFISH team](https://github.com/spacetx/starfish) at CZI adopted napari as their main image viewer, which again helped us to discover bugs, improve our UI, and add features.
+Soon after that, the [StarFISH team](https://github.com/spacetx/starfish) at CZI adopted napari as their main image viewer, which again helped us discover bugs, improve our UI, and add features.
 By February, everyone in the project was using it regularly, despite its warts.
 We started to think about broadening the group of people with eyes on napari.